 Correctional facilities: As you might expect, correctional facilities need reliable and secure electric gates to ensure the facility can control traffic flow.
 Automated security gates also have protection from extreme weather conditions and tampering.
 These gates can help you control who comes in and out of the facility.

 Military facilities: Military facilities need to be secure, and electric gate systems are some of the most important parts of high-quality security.
 Electric gates can handle the high traffic of these facilities and provide extra security, such as anti-ram stanchions and crash-tested beams, to prevent vehicles from driving through the gates.

 How Much Does an Electric Gate Cost?

-Electric gate pricing varies according to the type of barrier being installed, the type of operator and access control system, and the size of the installation, among other factors.
+Electric gate pricing varies according to the type of barrier being installed, the type of operator and access control system, and the size of the installation, among other factors such as gate hardware or fence types.
 As with any important part of your facility, paying for quality today will help you manage risk while keeping your ownership costs lower over the lifespan of your purchase.